zyppyvids/SalaryRegressionPredictor/README.md

 * Could be changed in the future as I am learning new things and becoming better at the subject;

 ## Version
-The version will be incremented on major changes
+The version will be incremented on major changes.

 _v.
 0.0.2_